dimpalb09/Stock-Price-Prediction/README.md

 4. Applies predictive modeling techniques (to be specified if included)

-	Installation:-
+# Installation:-

 Ensure you have the required libraries installed: pip install numpy pandas matplotlib yfinance

-	Usage:- Run the Jupyter Notebook to fetch and analyze stock data.
+#	Usage:- Run the Jupyter Notebook to fetch and analyze stock data.

-	Example:
-import yfinance as yf
-data = yf.download('AAPL', start='2022-01-01', end='2022-12-31')
-print(data)